var _gaq = _gaq || ; _gaq.push(['_setAccount', 'UA-18009101-1']); _gaq.push(['_trackPageview']);

 Keri joined fama in 2004 and has worked within high tech public relations agencies since 1999 after graduating from the University of Massachusetts – Amherst.
 She spent a number of years on the board of the Publicity Club of New England and currently volunteers as the PR liaison for the Gloucester Dog Park in her hometown of Gloucester, Mass.

-Nicole Cornwell, account director
+Nicole Cornwell, vice president

 Nicole brings a strong technology background and dedication to client service to fama PR.
 With nearly a decade of experience in high-tech public relations, she has worked with a wide range of clients ranging from start-ups to billion-dollar public companies.
 She has experience within a number of industries including mobile, security, marketing/e-commerce, enterprise software and consumer tech.